SevenThanh/ProfessorPull/README.md

   GitHub PR Review posted
 ```

 All three agents are called via the [OpenRouter](https://openrouter.ai/) API — no local GPU required.
-Embeddings for RAG use OpenAI `text-embedding-3-small` (768-dim).
+Retrieval embeds repo files with OpenAI `text-embedding-3-small` (768-dim) and stores them in a per-repo Pinecone namespace; the first PR for a repo triggers an automatic ingest, and later PRs query that namespace for context.
+No manual indexing step is required.

 ## Project Structure